 And what is true for eating is equally true for flowing in the opposite direction: speech.
 Once closed, it takes a long time for the clam to know the coast is safe and open again.

 Jaws and teeth manage the boundary between the outer world and the inner.
 You bite off a piece of a juicy apple with your teeth.
 A small, tasty piece of that outside world.
-You chew it, swallow it - and after a few hours, the notion of 'apple' disappears and it is transformed as your blood.
-An ultimate loving - the highest degree of identification - open the jaw, bite, chew, swallow and out-there becomes in-here.
+You chew it, swallow it – and after a few hours, the notion of 'apple' disappears, and it is transformed into your blood.
+Ultimate loving – the highest degree of identification – opens the jaw, bites, chews, swallows, and out there becomes in here.

-But if that outside is dirty, if it stinks, spoiled and mouldy, keep your molars together.
+But if that outside is dirty, if it stinks, is spoilt and is mouldy, keep your molars together.
 Don't let the filth come in.
 For deterrence, show your teeth.
-Your jaw like a medieval gate with portcullis, no entrance!!!
+Your jaw is like a mediaeval gate with a portcullis – no entrance!!!

-The furthest the jaws spread in a yawn, of all reflexes the least explored and understood.
+The further the jaws spread in a yawn, of all reflexes the least explored and understood.
 A yawn out of boredom is not an athlete's yawn prior to a competition.
-What does a gaping wound have in common with a drug store gaper?
-What we do know is that yawning is utmost contagious.
+What does a gaping wound have in common with a drugstore gaper?
+What we do know is that yawning is extremely contagious.
 And not just between conspecifics.
-Humans yawn, dogs and cats, our Amazon parrot yawns, hippos and turtles, and they all stimulate each other to yawn further.
+Humans yawn; dogs and cats do; our Amazon parrot yawns; hippos and turtles do; and they all stimulate each other to yawn further.
 It is not known yet whether a yawning oyster makes conspecifics yawn.